If you want to brighten up your day, bake up some of the best lemon bars ever.

 Unfortunately for her, we couldn’t get together right away so I took them to a family reunion we had.
 I promised her some more when we got together.
 By the way, if you love all things lemon, try these other lemon recipes also.

 When we got back a few days later, I made them again and we got together and ate her lemon bars.
-Make sure you follow me on Bloglovin for more recipes.
+We were both in Heaven.

-You can never eat just one and I think by cutting them into little triangles you don’t feel like your eating too much.
+You can never eat just one and I think by cutting them into little triangles you don’t feel like you’re eating too much.
 Until you notice most of them are gone.
-If you can’t get enough Lemon try this lemon curd recipe.
+If you can’t get enough Lemon, try this lemon curd recipe.